RDLLab/MultiDronePOMDP/README.md

 The line `from planners.dummy_planner import DummyPlanner` should be replaced with an import of your own planner.
 This planning loop handles updates of belief states automatically, via the `BeliefState` class.
 This class implements a particle representation of beliefs that are updated via a Sequential Importance Resampling particle filter.
 Your planner has access to the particles that represent the current belief via the `BeliefState.belief_particles` attribute.

-## Implementing custom POMDP components
+## Implementing Custom POMDP Components
 You can extend the simulator by **plugging in your own POMDP components**.
 Each component is a small Python class that implements a tiny interface, defined in `models/pomdp_interface.py`:

 - InitialBelief